Current QTH/location: Woodbridge, VA (2017-present):

 I live in Woodbridge, VA, a suburb of Washington, DC.
 Most of my local and semi-local FM signals come from Washington (17 mi), Fredericksburg, VA (27 mi), and Baltimore, MD (56 mi).
 Most tropo-enhanced signals come from Richmond, VA (78 mi), Salisbury, MD (90 mi), Norfolk, VA (139 mi), and Philadelphia, PA (144 mi).

-Mountains 60 mi to the west, and ocean 116 mi to the east, greatly limit my effective tropo range to the point where I only get tropo-enhanced signals from the northeast and south beyond these distances; the sheer majority coming from the south and southeast.
-Sporadic E reception, thankfully, bounces over the mountains and I can get westward signals that way.
+Mountains 60 miles to the west, and ocean 116 miles to the east, greatly limit my effective tropo range to the point where I only get tropo-enhanced signals from the northeast and south beyond these distances; the sheer majority coming from the south and southeast.
+Sporadic E reception, thankfully, easily bounces over the mountains and I can get westward signals that way.

 The black circle surrounding my QTH in the map to the right represents my effective local range, 30 miles in all directions from where I originally established my DX log in 1999.
 In other words, any FM station received on any radio physically located within the black circle is eligible to be added to my FM DX log.
 Since my current home is well within the 30 mile radius above, I was able to continue utilizing my existing DX logs after moving in 2002.